underdog-security/solid-jekyll/_posts/2019-4-16-rce_in_origin_client.markdown

 author: Admin
 img: post01.jpg
 thumb: thumb01.jpg
+description: "Hello, and welcome!
+As you probably gathered by the title, today we will be going over a remote command execution vulnerability identified in EA's Origin desktop client.
+This issue was both identified and reported by Dominik Penner and Daley Bee of Underdog Security."
 ---

 Hello, and welcome!
 As you probably gathered by the title, today we will be going over a remote command execution vulnerability identified in EA's Origin desktop client.
 This issue was both identified and reported by Dominik Penner and Daley Bee of Underdog Security.